 Maybe the presentation of the coffee was more appealing than the tea.
 Maybe the smell of coffee reminded you of a past pleasant experience of having a similar beverage somewhere else.

-Maybe it was the positioning of coffee – say you’re right-handed, and the coffee was placed on the right side, so it became your natural choice.
-Maybe you got up a bit fuzzy in the morning and you felt the need for a powerful stimulant.
+Maybe it was the positioning of the coffee – say you’re right-handed, and the coffee was placed on the right side, so it became your natural choice.
+Maybe you got up a bit fuzzy in the morning, and you felt the need for a powerful stimulant.

 There can be an endless number of causes that contribute to an action taking place.
 Whatever may be the cause, the choice and corresponding outcome are predetermined.
 When your awareness is low, you will perceive this event as personal (I made the choice).

-When you investigate deep, you’ll notice that everything that happened had a precursor leading to that event.
+When you investigate deeply, you’ll notice that everything that happened had a precursor leading to that event.
 Therefore, randomness is as illusory as the existence of the individual making a choice.

 What we perceive as randomness forms the basis of cosmic law’s execution.
 There are unknown variables that hide its cause.
 This idea is prevalent as superdeterminism in Quantum theory.
 However, let’s not go there as scientific theories keep changing.

 Moreover, this idea is not likely to be accepted by the majority scientific community as it challenges the free will of the scientists to conduct experiments, and therefore, our trust in science as a whole.
 However, I do not look at it that way.